‘We’re Scared’: Doctors in New Coronavirus Hotspots Brace for ‘Tsunami’ of Patients

 While that number continues to rise by the hour, hospitals across the country are understaffed, undersupplied, and unable to keep up with the rate of patients.

-In Atlanta, which is home to nearly half a million people and the headquarters for the Centers for Disease Control and Prevention, every bed in intensive-care units has already been filled.
+In Atlanta, home to nearly half a million people and the headquarters for the Centers for Disease Control and Prevention, every bed in intensive-care units has already been filled.

 To date, Georgia has 1,642 confirmed cases, a staggering number that has increased by 472 percent in the last week.
 Among the 56 people who have died in the Peach State, 40 were living in Atlanta.